 To receive compensation for your losses, you must follow Colorado’s statute of limitations.
 The statute of limitations is the window of time you have to file a lawsuit in a criminal or civil case.
 In Colorado, the statute of limitations for personal injury lawsuits is two years from the date of the injury.
 This time frame applies to wrongful death, slip-and-fall cases, dog bites, and other accidents resulting in injuries.
 Regarding car accident injury cases, the statute of limitations is three years from the date of the accident or the discovery of the injury.
 If you miss this deadline, you could lose your right to file a lawsuit.
 There are also exceptions to this law based on the circumstances of your case, so it’s important to talk to a lawyer to understand your rights and deadlines.

 While any person can file a personal injury lawsuit on their own, it’s beneficial to have a lawyer handle your case.
 The insurance company has a team of lawyers at its disposal to put themselves in the best position, and so should you.
 Lawyers also know all the nuances of the laws surrounding personal injury claims and have experience gathering evidence and building a winning case.
 They will negotiate with the insurance company or represent you in court so you can focus on getting better.

 Call Heuser & Heuser, LLP.
 It’s Just That Easy!

 If you’ve been injured in an accident caused by someone else’s recklessness, the team at Heuser & Heuser, LLP, can help!
-Our experienced team of lawyers will fight for the compensation you deserve for your injuries.
+Our experienced team of lawyers will focus on settling a personal injury lawsuit in order to get you the compensation you deserve for your injuries.
 Call us at 719-520-9909 or fill out the online form to get your free case review.
 It’s just that easy!